caraya/personal-blog/content/blog/ai-apps-with-gemini3-langchain-and-langserve.md

   - OpenAI
 ---

-As Generative AI evolves, so do the tools we use to orchestrate it.
-Gemini 3 provides developers with a powerful new model, but raw API calls rarely suffice for production.
-To build robust applications, you need a framework that handles state, streaming, structured data, and external APIs.
+As generative AI evolves, the tools used to orchestrate these models must also advance.
+Gemini 3 provides developers with a powerful new model, but raw API calls rarely suffice for production environments.
+To build robust applications, you need a framework that manages state, streaming, structured data, and external APIs.

-This post explores how to integrate Gemini 3 with LangChain, bridge the frontend-backend gap using LangServe, and build model-agnostic apps that work across OpenAI and Anthropic.
+This post explores how to integrate Gemini 3 with LangChain, bridge the frontend-backend gap using LangServe, and build model-agnostic applications that work across OpenAI and Anthropic.

-## Gemini 3 + LangChain
+## Gemini 3 and LangChain

-LangChain supports Gemini 3 out of the box via the `@langchain/google-genai` package.
-Since Gemini 3 maintains compatibility with previous API infrastructure, you can often upgrade simply by updating a model string.
+LangChain supports Gemini 3 through the **@langchain/google-genai** package.
+Because Gemini 3 maintains compatibility with existing API infrastructure, you can often upgrade your application by simply updating the model string.

-### Prerequisite
+### Prerequisites

 Install the necessary packages: